Clone the repository

 Enable Redis Cluster mode | False |

-The MCP Server provides several tools for interacting with Redis:
+The MCP Server provides various tools for Redis operations:

 pip install openai-agents